 Glamping guests have access to the main building, a stunning 1881 country house which is more mansion looking, filled full of oil paintings, wooden staircases, old worldly trinkets, large windows, grand pianos and everything you’d expect from such fine surroundings.

 I even found myself devouring a home cooked breakfast across from one of the Country Living Magazine writers (my claim to fame – Hi David!)!
 With free access to WIFI (a decent speed too) and a comfortable his and hers chaise lounge.
 It was safe to say, that was our evenings sorted.
 Guests were left to make the house, their home.
-Despite a full house, we didn’t see a soul except for Molly the estate’s French Bull Dog and her pet sitter!
+Despite a full house, we didn’t see a soul except for Molly the pet French Bull Dog and her pet sitter!

 Liked: How nature focused the estate is.

-Disliked: Pricey taxis and public transport doesn’t seem to exist.
+Disliked: Pricey taxis and no public transport.

 Glamping in the Cambo Boat

-With North Sea views and a 5-minute walk from the beach and golf course.
+With Sea views and a 5-minute walk from the beach and golf course.
 This location is glamping at it finest.

 The boat sleeps a family of 4 – 1 boat style double bed and 2 single sofa beds.
-The foldable table is ideal for a game of cards on those wet evenings, or for some cosy midnight snacks.
-With its mahogany interiors and clever use of limited space, it’s a warm and comfortable space for those wintery nights.
+The foldable table is ideal for a game of cards on those wet evenings, or for some cozy midnight snacks.
+With mahogany interiors and clever use of limited space, it’s a warm and comfortable space for those wintery nights.